Fraud: Canada

-Section 380(1) of the Criminal Code provides the general definition for fraud in Canada:
+Section 380(1) of the Criminal Code provides the general definition of fraud in Canada:

 In addition to the penalties outlined above, the court can also issue a prohibition order under s.
 380.2 (preventing a person from "seeking, obtaining or continuing any employment, or becoming or being a volunteer in any capacity, that involves having authority over the real property, money or valuable security of another person").
 It can also make a restitution order under s.
 380.3.
 The Canadian courts have held that the offence consists of two distinct elements: